 Using I/O with MicroPython on the Pi Pico

-The control of the inputs/outputs of the pins (GPIO) is done very quickly in MicroPython with the
+Controlling the inputs/outputs of the pins (GPIO) is very simple in MicroPython, thanks to the object Pin

 module.
-To interact with a “physical” pin on the board, you will need to associate a “virtual Pin” object with it.
-Therefore, each physical pin will be described by a variable (more exactly an object) of the
+To interact with a “physical” pin on the board, you must associate a Pin

-type.
-It will suffice to execute functions of the
+.
+It will be enough to execute functions of type my_pin.a_fonction()

-type on the “virtual” pin to modify the state of the “physical” pin.
+on the “virtual” pin to change the state of the “physical” pin.

-So remember to import this submodule at the start of your Python script:
+You should always import this sub-module at the beginning of your Python script:

 from machine import Pin

-Configuration of pins in input or output with MicroPython
+Configure pins as input or output with MicroPython

-The configuration of an input/output pin is done when creating a
+The configuration of a pin in input/output is done during the creation of a Pin

 object.

-To configure an output pin (for example, for the Pi Pico built-in LED, a
+To configure an output pin (for example, for the integrated LED of the Pi Pico), we create an object Pin

-object is created by setting the pin number and its output mode
+specifying the pin number and its output mode (OUT) :

-You can, if you wish, directly set an output voltage when creating the object:
+If you wish, you can directly set an output voltage when creating the object:

-By default, when creating a Pin object, the output voltage is 0V,
+object, the output voltage is set to 0V, and the value

 is 0.

-It is possible to define the input type you want to have.
-You can choose between input with a pullup resistance, with a pulldown resistance or without a pull resistance.
-If these terms do not speak to you, I suggest learning the function and usefulness of pullup resistors (pullup, pulldown).
-We use the optional argument
+It is possible to specify the type of input you want to have.
+You can choose between input with a pullup resistor, a pulldown resistor or without a pull resistor.
+If you are unfamiliar with these terms, I encourage you to read more about the process and use of pullup and pulldown resistors.
+We use the optional argument pull

-Different ways in MicroPython to read or set a voltage
+Different ways in MicroPython for setting or reading a voltage

-- MicroPython offers several functions to set an output voltage:
+MicroPython offers several functions to impose an output voltage:

 Pin.on()